vibeegames/.github/profile/README.md

 ---

 ## 📜 License
-Unless otherwise noted, all repos in VibeeGames default to the **MIT License**.
+Unless otherwise noted, all repos in vibeegames default to the **MIT License**.
 See [LICENSE‑MIT](https://opensource.org/licenses/MIT) for details.